 Other Blueprints

-The previous sections describe how to deploy four Aether blueprints, corresponding to four variants of var/main.yml.
+The previous sections describe how to deploy three Aether blueprints, corresponding to three variants of var/main.yml.
 This section documents additional blueprints, each defined by a combination of Ansible components:

 • A vars/main-blueprint.yml file, checked into the aether-onramp repo, is the “root” of the blueprint specification.